selivan/https-ssl-cert-check-zabbix/README.md

 Script to check validity and expiration of TLS/SSL certificate for given host, port and (optional) servername.

-May be used with Zabbix(user parameters example included) or standalone.
+May be used standalone or with Zabbix(user parameters example included).

 ```
 user@host:~$ ./ssl_cert_check.sh valid valid.example.com 443